cchauche/node_debugger/README.md

   > Since we will be restarting the server while modifying code we are using `--inspect` here so that our code doesn't stop on the first line every time.
 Instead it will execute until it hits our first breakpoint or a `debugger` statement in the code.
 - Connect the DevTools to Node again then uncomment the `debugger` statement on line 24 in `server.js`.
 - In your browser go to http://localhost:3000 and submit something in the form.
 - The DevTools should now be paused on line 24.
+> NOTE: I find that frequently when I first open the DevTools that the code and line where execution is paused wont show up.
+I have two solutions when that happens.
+The first is just to advance the debugger by 1 step (F9), this usually gets the code to show up.
+If I know the file name then I will use the shortcut to open a file (⌘P) then type the filename in to the search bar to find and open the file.

+### Inspect `req` Object
+We should now have the debugger paused on line 24 inside the request handler.
+Since we have paused execution inside a function we now can access any variables that are in scope at the current line of execution.

-We can now try and have a look at the `req` object to see where we can find the supplied github user to search for.
+We can now try and have a look at the `req` object to see where in the object we can find the supplied github user to search for.
-  - One option is to use the Scope panel to explore the variable in scope
+- One option is to use the Scope panel to explore the variables in scope.
+Take a moment to look through the `req` object in the scope panel
 - Another option is to use the Console to interact with the variables in scope.
+  > When you are in the debugger you can press `ESC` to toggle between hiding/showing the Console command line.
   - Try typing `req` in the console then pressing enter
   - Try typing `req.headers` in the console then pressing enter
   - Try typing `req.query` in the console then pressing enter
 - The username value comes in attached as part of the `req.query` object at the key 'githubHandle'.
 On line 25 replace `'FIX ME'` with `req.query.githubHandle`.
 - See if you can pause the debugger to help you inspect the `gitHubRes` object to find the information you need to send back to the client.

 # Resources